Ijime, Dame, Zettai: Music video

-The music video for "Ijime, Dame, Zettai" was teased on November 8, 2012; it was uploaded in its entirety to the official YouTube channel on November 27, 2012.
+The music video for "Ijime, Dame, Zettai", directed by Satoshi Kamiguchi, was teased on November 8, 2012; it was uploaded in its entirety to the official YouTube channel on November 27, 2012.

 The concept of the video originated from the song title, depicting a world where metal music is persecuted, and followers of the genre are hunted down.
 To combat this, the three members are summoned to revitalize the spirit of metal, forming the concept known as the "Metal Resistance".
 The costumes worn in the video carry tones of red and black, as well as medieval armor styles in the image of Joan of Arc.
 During the bridge of the song, Mizuno and Kikuchi take the challenge of engaging in a "metal guitar battle" using guitars that were warped and damaged in earlier scenes.

 A live performance of the song at the Sonisphere Festival in 2014 was uploaded to the channel on August 26, 2015.